 If you’d like to look at these in more depth, we’ve produced a handy guide to the different areas of UX design.

 The term UX, coined by Donald Norman when he worked for Apple as a cognitive scientist, has been around since the early nineties.
-To encompass all of the different elements that determine how a user feels while interacting with a product, he coined the term “user experience”.
+He came up with the term “user experience” to encompass all of the different elements that determine how a user feels while interacting with a product.

-Since the term came about, UX design has become synonymous with good business; only those products and services that provide a seamless user experience will succeed on the market.
+Since then, the term “UX” has become synonymous with good business.
+Only those products and services that provided a seamless user experience will succeed on the market.

 UX design in action